cerminar/ntuple-analysis/README.md

 `pip install --ignore-installed --user virtualenv`

-`pip install --ignore-installed --user virtualenv`
+`pip install --ignore-installed --user virtualenvwrapper`

 For a more complete overview of the procedure you can refer to `virtualenvwrapper` [installation instructions](https://virtualenvwrapper.readthedocs.io/en/latest/install.html)